shawnwegs/Starting-Class/IB-MYP-US-syllabus.md

 # Syllabus
 ###### for IB MYP US courses with S. Wegscheid

-My Design and Tech courses at WAIS are designed with regards to IB MYP and CP.
+Majority of my Design and Tech courses at WAIS are designed with regards to IB MYP and CP.
 Courses also fulfill Texas STEM or Business & Industry graduation endorsements if part of a coherent sequence.

 | STEM                             | B & I                       |
 | -------------------------------- | --------------------------- |